aaaronhsu/emoji-graph/README.md

 from director stuysquad post

-because why not lol
+because why not lol (procrastinating on college apps.............. haha...)

-created using pyvis and pandas
+created using pyvis and 🐼